top of page

 Near Bolton Abbey is a stretch of water known as one of the most deadly in the world: the Bolton Strid.
 The River Wharfe is a winding and gorgeous river but, as it approaches Bolton Abbey, limestone rocks create a pinch point narrow enough to almost stride over - but don't.
 Just don't.
 The Strid has no time for bravado, as the river essentially flips onto its side, forming a powerful and deep body of water, that is full of vortexes and underwater caves.
 No one who has fallen in has ever come out alive.

 It is no surprise that an area such as this has acquired a few myths - it is obviously haunted as all heck but, apart from that, it has been said the Strid has a Kelpie.
 Yes, a Kelpie - the Scottish water horse that will drown you, and possibly eat your innards.
 It is strange to hear of such a thing so far south of the Scottish border.
-I have no idea when the word Kelpie became attached to the site, certainly a water horse would be a suitable beast to attach, but 'Kelpie' is such a Scottish term.
+I have no idea when the word Kelpie became attached to the site, certainly, a water horse would be a suitable beast to attach, but 'Kelpie' is such a Scottish term.
 Regardless, it fits the theme perfectly and I'm always interested in how myths travel.
 In the global scheme of things, Scotland to Yorkshire isn't such a leap - heck, I make the trip several times a year.
 I wonder if the Strid Kelpie is a Scot?
 Maybe retired down to Yorkshire?
 Who knows, I'm not getting in the Strid to ask it.

 The Golden Ball

-Once there were two lasses who saw a chap who caught their eye - indeed, it would have been hard for him not to catch their eye as this chap was dressed in a gold cap, with gold on his fingers, gold on his neck, gold around his waist and a golden ball in each hand.
+Once two lasses saw a chap who caught their eye - indeed, it would have been hard for him not to catch their eye as this chap was dressed in a gold cap, with gold on his fingers, gold on his neck, gold around his waist and a golden ball in each hand.
 Which I'm sure we can all appreciate is a powerful look; it would certainly qualify as peacocking.
 He gave a ball to each of the girls with the warning that, if they ever lost it, they'd be hanged.
 So not really subtle enough to be a Chekhov's gun, but the stage is set and we know where this is going.

 One girl lost her ball whilst paling.
 (And yeah, I have no idea what that is.
 My best guess is it relates to paling fencing, maybe throwing the ball at the fence and catching it?)
 Anyway, she stuffed it and the ball went over the paling and towards a house and disappeared inside.
 Oh bugger.
 Well, she had lost her ball so there was only one thing for it, hang her.
 Seems legit.